NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

         }
 ```

-This pre-condition implies that the components based on this component type are not considered finished until the test-passed leaf is set to a `true` value.
-The pre-condition implements the requirement that after the initial setup of a link configured by the `link:dev-setup` state, a manual test and setting of the test-passed leaf is performed before the link is considered finished.
+This pre-condition implies that the components based on this component type are not considered finished until the `test-passed` leaf is set to a `true` value.
+The pre-condition implements the requirement that after the initial setup of a link configured by the `link:dev-setup` state, a manual test and setting of the `test-passed` leaf is performed before the link is considered finished.

-The delete pre-condition for the same state is as follows:
+The `delete` pre-condition for the same state is as follows:

 ```
         ncs:delete {
           ncs:pre-condition {
             ncs:monitor "$SERVICE/plan" {
               ncs:trigger-expr
-                "component[name != 'self'][back-track = 'false']"
+                "component[type = 'vlan-link'][back-track = 'false']"
               + "/state[name = 'ncs:ready'][status = 'reached']"
               + " or not(component[back-track = 'false'])";
             }